When to call 999

 - GP - call your GP for symptoms that won't go away

-- Minor injuries unit – attend your local minor injuries unit for urgent non-life-threatening conditions and injuries such as sprains, fractures, and burns
+- Minor Injuries Unit (MIU) / Urgent Treatment Centre (UTC) - attend your local MIU or UTC for urgent non-life-threatening conditions and injuries such as sprains, pains, fractures, and burns